thindil/wine-freesbie/README.md

 1. Download the script. ;) `fetch https://raw.githubusercontent.com/thindil/wine-freesbie/main/freesbie.sh`
    and put it somewhere in your system.
 This guide assumes that you put the script in your `PATH` directory.
-2. The next step is to initialize the project.
-As a normal user execute the script with *init* argument: `freesbie.sh init`.
-It will create all needed directories and download all needed packages, 64 and 32-bit.
-3. Find the version of Wine which you want to install on [Releases](https://github.com/thindil/wine-freesbie/releases) page.
+2. Find the version of Wine which you want to install on [Releases](https://github.com/thindil/wine-freesbie/releases) page.
 You can install it by running the maintenance script wit arguments *install [wine version]*.
 For example: `freesbie.sh install wine-patched-7.4.1`.
-It will download both versions of Wine, unpack them to proper locations and modify to work from the project's directory.
+It will download both versions of Wine, their dependencies, unpack Wine to proper locations and modify to work from the project's directory.

 If you want to remove an installed version of Wine you can do this by running the script with arguments *remove [wine version]*.
 For example: `freesbie.sh remove wine-patched-7.4.1`.

-To keep 32-bit versions of packages updated, run the maintenance script wit *update* argument: `freesbie.sh update`.
+To keep dependencies of packages updated, run the maintenance script with *update* argument: `freesbie.sh update`.

 **IMPORTANT:** When executing a Windows program with any Wine-freesbie version